sabahat03/CosmiCode-Internship/week3java/README.md

-## CosmiCode Internship - Week 3 Java Tasks
+ ##CosmiCode Internship - Week 3 Java Tasks

-This repository folder contains solutions for the Week 3 Java tasks of the CosmiCode Internship.
+This repository contains solutions for the Week 3 Java tasks of the CosmiCode Internship.

 ## Folder Structure